cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - c1, c2, ...: are constant values, which can be computed in advance.

-## Clearing Cofactor
+## Clearing the cofactor

-Encodings guarantee that the resulting point satisfies the elliptic curve equation.
-However, to obtain a point in a subgroup of order r, the cofactor clearing process must be performed.
-In the description of each encoding, the last step returns h * (x, y) which represents the cofactor clearing operation.
+Deterministic encodings guarantee that their outputs satisfy the elliptic curve equation.
+To obtain a point in a subgroup of order r, however, the cofactor must be cleared.
+In the description of each encoding in this section, the last step returns h * (x, y); this represents the cofactor clearing operation, which can always be performed via a scalar multiplication by h.

-For prime order groups, h=1 and then no operation is required.
-On the other hand, when h>1, cofactor clearing is performed, in most of cases, as a scalar multiplication by h.
-However, on pairing-friendly curves, h is a large number when the subgroup G2 is over an extension field.
-In this case, cofactor clearing can be performed faster using better algorithms than scalar multiplication by h, such as the ones described in {{SC09}}, {{FU11}}, and
-{{BU18}}.
+Note that, for elliptic curves having a prime number of points, h=1 and no operation is required.

+In some cases, a scalar multiplication by h can be replaced by a faster method.
+For pairing-friendly curves having subgroup G2 over an extension field, Scott et al. {{SC09}} describe a method for fast cofactor clearing that exploits an efficiently-computable endomorphism.
+Fuentes-Castaneda et al. {{FU11}} propose an alternative method that is sometimes more efficient.
+Budroni and Pintore {{BP18}} give concrete instantiations of these methods for Barreto-Lynn-Scott pairing-friendly curves {{BLS02}}.

+Wahby and Boneh ({{WB19}}, Section 5) describe a trick due to Scott for fast cofactor clearing on any elliptic curve, in the case where the prime factorization of h and the number of points on the curve meet certain conditions.

 ## Encodings for Weierstrass curves